ArnaudHambenne/ar-with-webxr/2_GETTING_SET_UP.md

 * A workstation for coding and hosting static web content
 * [ARCore-capable Android device](https://developers.google.com/ar/discover/#supported_devices) running at least [Android 8.0 Oreo](https://www.android.com/versions/oreo-8-0/)
 * [ARCore](https://play.google.com/store/apps/details?id=com.google.ar.core) installed (Chrome will automatically prompt you to install ARCore)
-* [Chrome Dev/Canary](https://www.google.com/chrome/dev).
-You'll need a version of Chrome that's 74-75, and use a Canary or Dev build of Chrome
+* [Chrome 74 or higher](https://www.google.com/chrome/beta).
+You'll need a version of Chrome that's 74 or higher, and use a Beta, Dev or Canary build of Chrome
 * [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb), or your own web server of choice
 * USB cable to connect your AR device to workstation
 * [The sample code](https://github.com/arnaudhambenne/ar-with-webxr/archive/master.zip)